Page Contents

 I recommend spending at least one day here, to make the most of your time and enjoy a few attractions.

-Pay a visit to the Calgary Tower, offering panoramic views of the city and beyond, and stepping onto the glass floor observation deck if you’re feeling brave.
+Pay a visit to the downtown Calgary Tower, offering panoramic views of the city and beyond, and stepping onto the glass floor observation deck if you’re feeling brave.

 For those who crave a touch of culture, Calgary doesn’t disappoint.
 The Glenbow Museum is a treasure trove of art, history, and pop culture, with exhibits that are as diverse as they are fascinating.